I don’t think I’ve ever experienced anything as terrifying as my first seizure. It’s something I wouldn’t wish on my worst enemy.

 * an instantaneous high change in brightness/contrast (including fast cuts), or to/from the colour red

-**** more than five lines of text formatted as capital letters only, with not much spacing between letters, and line spacing the same height as the lines themselves, effectively turning it into high contrast evenly alternating rows
+***** lines of text formatted as capital letters only, with not much spacing between letters, and line spacing the same height as the lines themselves, effectively turning it into at least 8 static / 5 moving high contrast evenly alternating rows

 There are specific formulas for calculating what a difference in contrast has an effect and for what portion of a person’s field of view is affected, but these are complex to work out, so it is better to stay on the side of caution, and simply avoid flickering and regular patterns completely wherever possible.
 Particularly in VR, as the 25%/40% above is based on a typical screen display, not a display that takes up 100% of your field of view.